 2. Question or issue for study

-2.1 Continuing topics from previous study period with some expansion
+2.1 Continuing topics from ITU-D study period 2018-2021

 The Question will continue to cover the following main topics from national perspectives in the scope of possible revision of the Final Report on Question 4/1 for the ITU-D study period 2018-2021:

-1) New charging methods (or models, if applicable) for services provided over NGN networks1.1) Methods for determining the costs of wholesale services.
+1) New charging methods (or models, if applicable) for services provided over NGN networks, including cost-modelling methods.

-2) The impact of infrastructure-sharing (local loop unbundling, tower companies, etc.) on investment cost, provision of telecommunication/ICT services, competition and prices to consumers: case studies with quantitative analysis.

-2.1) For what type of infrastructure (or facilities) is the provider party free to negotiate reasonable commercial terms and conditions with a requesting party?

-2.2) Methods for determining the costs of passive and active infrastructure sharing services.

-3) Consumer price evolution and impact on ICT service usage, innovation, investment and operator revenues
+2) Consumer price and tariffs evolution and impact on ICT service usage, innovation, investment and operator revenues.

-4) Trends in the development of virtual mobile operators and their regulatory framework.
+3) Trends in the development of virtual mobile operators and their regulatory framework.

+2.2 Continuing topics for ITU-D study period 2022-2025

+The Question will continue to cover the following main topics from national perspectives in the scope of possible revision of the Question 4/1 Final Report for ITU-D study period 2022-2025:

-2.2 New topics for next study period1) Impact of new converging ICTs on cost-modelling strategies traditionally carried out by stakeholders constituting the ICT networked value chain (e.g. telecom operators, over-the-top, digital service providers, etc.) (in possible collaboration with Question 2/2):
+1) Impact of new converging ICTs on cost-modelling strategies traditionally carried out by stakeholders constituting the ICT networked value chain (e.g. telecom operators, over-the-top, digital service providers, etc.) (in possible collaboration with Question 2/2):

 1.1) The role and design of new tariffs for convergent networks/services (e.g. bundling)